Walking in the Lake District

 Flasks filled for free!

-Packed lunches in a wicker basket or rucksack including sandwich, cake/biscuit, fruit, crisps and drink. £7.50 each.
+Packed lunches can be provided (advance notice required) including sandwich, cake/biscuit, fruit, crisps and drink. £7.50 each.

 Great Walks to do: